intarchboard/network-quality-workshop-report/draft-iab-mnqeu-report.md

 ### Measurement case studies

-The participants have proposed several concrete methodologies for measuring the ￼network quality for the end users.
+The participants have proposed several concrete methodologies for measuring the onetwork quality for the end users.

 {{Paasch2021}} introduced a methodology for measuring working latency from the end-user vantage point.
 The suggested method incrementally